EstimatedEst. Read Time: 13 minutes

 rocking lat pulldown

 WHAT MAKES IT EFFECTIVE: You want to train your lats in as many key functions as they have.
 If your lats can extend, you want to extend.
 If your lats can adduct, you want to adduct.
-If your lats can extend and adduct, as you can see here, then you want to do both.
+If your lats can extend and adduct, as you can see here, then this is an excellent substitute to do both.

 SINGLE-ARM LAT PULLDOWN